Practical Protection Against DNS Rebinding Attacks

 Problem

-I don’t find this to be the best approach, as there is a larger surface that we can control to block these attacks.
+This is not the best approach, as there is a larger surface that we can control to block these attacks.

 Proposed Solution